 - Learning & Webmaking: Tools, curricula and communities that teach kids, journalists, filmmakers — everyone — how to help make the Web.

 - Open Source Technology: Research, software and standards that extend the capacity, celebrate the values and protect the health of the Open Web.
+We do this primarily through the MOSS program.

 - User Sovereignty: Projects, campaigns and organizations that fight to keep the Web open and prioritize the interests of individual users.